wumb0/website/content/posts/backdooring-camera-firmware.md

 mkdir -p /var/log
 ```

+How thoughtful Andy!

-## Trying to re-pack the firmware
+## Re-packing the firmware (1/2)

-## Getting the source

-## Issues compiling

-## Issues flashing
-Before doing any real backdooring, we tested remote communication by undoing Andy's work of commenting out telnetd on startup and enabling it from that rcS file in /etc_ro.
+Before doing any real backdooring, we tested remote communication by undoing Andy's work of commenting out telnetd on startup and enabling it from that rcS file in /etc\_ro.
 With telnetd running at startup it was time to re-pack the firmware and load it to the device.

 Neither of us had physical access to the device so we yolo'd and the update was done over the internet.
 With a couple of hours between when the update was pushed and my friend was able to head home to check if the push was successful, signs from DDNS weren't great.

 Getting access to the device showed that it was in fact not good.
 On a cycle of about 3 seconds, a Red and Blue LED would light up, then go dark, then light up again.
 It was stuck in a loop, but there was no way to tell what it was stuck on over the network.
 That's where the <a href="https://wiki.openwrt.org/toh/d-link/dcs-930l">OpenWRT wiki</a> saved the day.
 The DCS-930L has 4 blank headers (G,Rx,Tx,Vbatt) for a serial connection which was the only way to recover from this.
 <img width="300px" class="uk-align-center" src="/images/dcs930l.jpg" alt="Source: OpenWRT"/>